7 Mistakes That Could Ruin Your Criminal Defense Case

 |Degree||Value of Items||Penalty||Classification|

-Whatever the situation in your exact case, having an experienced Enfield criminal defense lawyer fighting for you can make a huge difference in the outcome, whether you are working for the best possible plea deal, or taking your case all the way to a jury trial.
-Contact me to find out how I can help you get through this problem, and get on with your life.
+Whatever the situation in your exact case, having an experienced attorney fighting for you can make a huge difference in the outcome, whether you are working for the best possible plea deal, or taking your case all the way to a jury trial.
+Contact Field Law Office, LLC now to get started!
+I can help you get through this problem, and get on with your life.

 CT Penal Law – Larceny: Sec.
 53a-119.
 Larceny Defined